javascript-tutorial/en.javascript.info/2-ui/1-document/10-size-and-scroll-window/article.md

 ## Get the current scroll [#page-scroll]

-Regular elements have their current scroll state in `scrollLeft/scrollTop`.
+Regular elements have their current scroll state in `elem.scrollLeft/scrollTop`.

 What's with the page?
-Most browsers provide that for the whole page in `documentElement.scrollLeft/Top`, but Chrome/Safari/Opera have bugs (like [157855](https://code.google.com/p/chromium/issues/detail?id=157855), [106133](https://bugs.webkit.org/show_bug.cgi?id=106133)) and we should use  `document.body` instead of `document.documentElement` there.
+Most browsers provide `documentElement.scrollLeft/Top` for the document scroll, but Chrome/Safari/Opera have bugs (like [157855](https://code.google.com/p/chromium/issues/detail?id=157855), [106133](https://bugs.webkit.org/show_bug.cgi?id=106133)) and we should use  `document.body` instead of `document.documentElement` there.

-Luckily, we don't have to remember that at all, because of the special properties `window.pageXOffset/pageYOffset`:
+Luckily, we don't have to remember these pecularities at all, because of the special properties `window.pageXOffset/pageYOffset`:

 ```js run
 alert('Current scroll from the top: ' + window.pageYOffset);